 1. Hello Aurora - Forecast & Alerts

-Hello Aurora is a real-time aurora forecast tool as its primary focus.
-It has been widely popular among tourists and professional aurora hunters in the Nordic region such as Iceland, Norway, Sweden and Finland but also used world-widely.
+Hello Aurora is an all-in-one aurora app.
+It has been widely popular among tourists and professional hunters in the Nordic region such as Iceland, Norway, Sweden and Finland but also used world-widely.